Enhance Facility Management and Services for Construction Success

 What is the significance of risk management in facilities management?

-Risk management involves identifying potential risks and implementing mitigation strategies to ensure project continuity.
-Facilities managers conduct risk assessments and develop contingency plans to address unforeseen challenges.
+Risk management identifies potential risks and implements mitigation strategies to ensure project continuity.
+Facilities managers conduct thorough risk assessments, develop contingency plans to address unforeseen challenges, and incorporate facilities management considerations early in the project to avoid costly mistakes and enhance site safety.

-How does Priority First enhance facilities management services?
+How does technology enhance facilities management in construction?

 What challenges are currently faced in facilities management?